tiy-lv-java-2016-11/invite-fullstack/README.md

 * Going/Not Going
 	* Display all the users who are going or not going depending on the page
 	* Layout as shown in the screenshot
-* Convert the html to use moustache tags where needed
+* Convert the html to use mustache tags where needed
 * Put all assets in the templates directory in your project

 #### Invite